When a drive belt should be replaced in your car?

 ) is broken, the belt will need to be replaced sooner.
 Oil leaks can also damage the drive belt.
 In this photo

 Eventually, a worn drive belt will break.
 See the photo below.
 A broken belt can leave you stranded by the side of the road.
 This is because the engine will overheat if the belt-driven water pump is not running.
 Also, if your car has a hydraulic power steering, you will lose the steering assist, as the power steering pump will be disabled.
-In addition, the alternator will stop supplying electric power that is needed to recharge the battery and run the vehicle electric systems.

-When should the serpentine belt be replaced?
-Most car manufacturers don't specify the exact mileage, but recommend to have the belt inspected during your regular maintenance visits.
+When should a drive belt be replaced?
+Most car manufacturers don't specify the exact mileage, but recommend having the belt inspected during regular maintenance visits.